-- B. Consent explicit approval to engage in sexual activity demonstrated by clear actions or words.
+- A. Actual Knowledge notice of sexual harassment or allegations of sexual harassment by the Title IX Coordinator or any College official who has the authority to institute corrective measures on behalf of the College.
+Actual knowledge is not met when the only College official with actual knowledge is a Respondent. - B. Complainant an individual who is alleged to be the victim of conduct that could constitute sexual harassment. - Consent explicit approval to engage in sexual activity demonstrated by clear actions or words.
 This decision must be made freely and actively by all participants.
-Non-verbal communication, silence, passivity or lack of active resistance does not imply consent.
+Non-verbal communication, silence, passivity, or lack of active resistance does not imply consent.
 In addition, previous participation in sexual activity does not indicate current consent to participate and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
-Consent has not been obtained in situations where the individual: i) is forced, pressured, manipulated or has reasonable fear that they will be injured if they do not submit to the act; ii) is incapable of giving consent or is prevented from resisting due to physical or mental incapacity (including being under the influence of drugs or alcohol); or iii) has a mental or physical disability which inhibits his/her ability to give consent to sexual activity. - C. Dating Violence crimes of violence against a person with whom the person has or had a social relationship or a romantic or intimate relationship. - Domestic Violence crimes of violence against a current or former spouse or intimate partner, a person with whom the student shares a child in common, a person with whom the student cohabitates or has cohabitated as a spouse, a person similarly situated to the student as a spouse, a person who is related to the student as a parent, child or person who is related to the student as a grandparent or grandchild. - E. Rape as stipulated by the Federal Bureau of Investigation's (FBI) updated definition in the UCR Summary Reporting System, means the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Respondent.
+Consent has not been obtained in situations where the individual: i) is forced, pressured, manipulated or has a reasonable fear that they will be injured if they do not submit to the act; ii) is incapable of giving consent or is prevented from resisting due to physical or mental incapacity (including being under the influence of drugs or alcohol); or iii) has a mental or physical disability which inhibits his/her ability to give consent to sexual activity.